Tapinophobia – The Fear of Being Contagious

 Quick Fact: What’s the most contagious disease?
 Measles takes the top spot.

-Someone who has measles can infect 90% of people nearby.
-Not only that, but the virus also stays active up to 2 hours after someone with measles has left a room.
+Someone who has measles can infect 90 percent of those around them.
+Not only that, but the virus stays active up to two hours after someone with measles has left a room.

 Childhood diseases like chickenpox and mumps are not far behind, followed by new diseases like COVID-19.

-Given how easily diseases can spread, it’s a good idea to take measures to avoid infecting others when you are sick.
+Given how easily diseases can spread, it’s a good idea to take measures to avoid infecting others when you’re sick.
 But what if this turns into an unreasonable fear of being contagious?
-What if your daily or weekly routine comes to a halt because of Tapinophobia?
+What if your daily or weekly routine comes to a halt because of tapinophobia?

 What Is Tapinophobia?

 Tapinophobia is the extreme fear of being contagious.
-Sufferers constantly worry that they will make others sick or even kill them.
+Sufferers constantly worry they will make others sick or even kill them.
 This irrational fear worries a person to such an extent that they are in constant anguish.
 At first glance, it seems like a valid concern.
-There’s no doubt that a contagious disease easily spreads from one person to another.
-You can get them when you touch someone who is sick.
-Sometimes, a contagious disease can spread when a sick person sneezes or coughs.
+There’s no doubt that contagious diseases easily spread from one person to another.
+You can get some simply by touching someone who is sick.
+Other contagious diseases can spread when a sick person sneezes or coughs.
 You can even get them from holding an object that a sick person has touched.
-When you are sick, it’s a good idea to avoid interacting with people, wear masks, and handwash frequently.
-But this caution can be taken to extremes.
-Do you refuse to go outside because you are afraid you may be contagious?
-Do you worry that going out may make other people sick?
-If you answered yes, you may have Tapinophobia.
-In severe cases, people not only avoid the situations they fear but also the thought of it altogether.
-The brain creates a reaction to the fearful situation even when the person is not actually in that situation.

 Tapinophobia: A Social Phobia